Things to do in Phoenix with kids including family activities in Tempe, Chandler, Scottsdale, and more.

 The Desert Botanical Garden.
 This gorgeous park is best explored in the morning, before the sun gets too hot.
 While it’s definitely a place you’ll enjoy exploring without children, there are also plenty of kid-friendly exhibits.
 If you, like me, live in an environment that is completely different from the desert, it’s fun to see the various cacti and other desert plants.

 The Phoenix Zoo.
 The Phoenix Zoo, located right near the Desert Botanical Gardens, is one of my favorite zoos of all time.
 It features loads of exhibits, family activities, and kids’ programs.
-It also can get very hot, so visit in the morning and be sure to bring lots of sunscreen and drink lots of water.
+It also can get very hot, so visit in the morning and be sure to bring lots of sunscreen and drink plenty of water.
 Although it is located next to the Desert Botanical Gardens, I’d recommend visiting on separate days.

 Hot Air Ballooning.
 Nothing promotes family bonding like checking something off your bucket list.
 Head out on an early trip on a hot air balloon, and you’ll never forget it!
 I’d definitely recommend this for older kids rather than younger ones, as it can definitely be a bit scary.

 Musical Instrument Museum – I wasn’t sure of what to expect from a museum dedicated to musical instruments, but I was definitely pleasantly surprised by my visit.
 In addition to showcasing a variety of musical instruments, the MIM also explores the role that instruments play in the various cultures of the world.
 Because it’s indoors, the MIM is a great place to explore in the rain or extreme heat.
 It’s huge, so you could easily spend lots of time there.

 Arizona Sea Life Aquarium – This aquarium, located in the Arizona Mills Malls, is all indoors, making it a great way to escape the heat.
 It’s perfect for young kids, and features a number of family-friendly exhibits.
 Purchase tickets online in advance for guaranteed entry and a discounted rate.
 It doesn’t take too long to explore, so it’s great for an afternoon visit after spending the morning doing something else.

 Legoland Discovery Center – Located adjacent to the Arizona Sea Life Aquarium, the Legoland Discovery Center is a must-visit for any family with young kids.
 Combo tickets are available for both the Legoland Discovery Center and Arizona Sea Life.
 Like the Aquarium, it’s a great spot for an afternoon visit.

 Tempe Center for the Arts – Families will enjoy a show with Childsplay at the Tempe Center for the Arts.
 These kids’ shows are perfect for young kids and often include a Q&A with the performers after the show.
 Check the theater’s schedule in advance to see if there is a kids’ show happening during your family vacation.